atharva038/Resume_Generator/.azure/README.md

 # 📚 AI Features Documentation Index

-Welcome to the comprehensive documentation for the AI-powered features in the ATS Resume Generator!
+Welcome to the comprehensive documentation for the AI-powered features in SmartNShine Resume Builder!

 ---